 Channels

-The four ScamVerify™ verification channels, what data each returns, when to use them, and how cross-channel intelligence works.
+The six ScamVerify™ verification channels, what data each returns, when to use them, and how cross-channel intelligence works.

-ScamVerify™ provides four verification channels.
+ScamVerify™ provides six verification channels.
 Each is designed for a specific type of threat and returns a tailored set of signals.
-All four channels share the same risk score scale (0 to 100) and verdict system.
+All six channels share the same risk score scale (0 to 100) and verdict system.

 Phone